 At lunchtime children may stay for school dinners or bring a packed lunch.
 You may be entitled to free meals.
 Enquiries and applications may be made to the Local Authority for exemption.
 Parents are encouraged to make enquiries.
+As of 1st September 2014, all infant children (Reception, Year 1 and Year 2) are entitled to a free school meal.

-Any change in lunchtime arrangements should be notified in writing at least one week before the proposed changes.
+Any change in lunchtime arrangements should be notified in writing.
+We ask that you keep your child on the same meal choice for a half term.